Hydro-Tussin DHC Side Effects

 1. "Product Information.
 Hydro-Tussin DHC (chlorpheniramine/dihydrocodeine/PSE)."
 Ethex Corporation, Saint Louis, MO.

-Not all side effects for Hydro-Tussin DHC may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Hydro-Tussin DHC may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Hydro-Tussin DHC (chlorpheniramine / dihydrocodeine / pseudoephedrine)